 📖 The Book of Swamp & Bog: Trees, Shrubs, and Wildflowers of Eastern Freshwater Wetlands (1995) by John Eastman (Author), Amelia Hansen (Illustrator)

+First posted on October 6th, 2020.
 Editing & layout by Claire O’Neill.
-To the exception of the milkweed seed (source Pixabay), all the photos in this article are visual records that the EwA team collects at our various study sites, including at Fresh Pond.
+With the exception of the milkweed seed (source Pixabay), all the photos in this article are visual records that the EwA team collects at our various study sites, including at Fresh Pond.
 Click on any picture and you will land on the record and its owner (records shown in this article are from Claire O’Neill).
 Photos are licensed under Attribution-NonCommercial (CC BY-NC).
 See EwA’s biodiversity occurrence records specific to this place in the EwA at Fresh Pond iNaturalist project.

 Sharing is Caring Spread the Word!